lillycore-boss/lillycore/.github/ISSUE_TEMPLATE/lillycore-card-alpha.md

 # Current Work

-You are required to review `GPT_RESOURCE_INDEX` and any documents listed within it before beginning any task.
+You are required to review `gpt_resource_index` and any documents listed within it before beginning any task.
 Andrew will provide the relevant sections and supporting documents when needed.

 Proceed ONLY after role confirmation, document ingestion, and explicit readiness.